Personal-CS50-WEB/Final-project/README.md

     - activate.jsx: Has a form for activate the new users.

 -  **Helper folder:** Has helper jsx files that are used in main components.
+   - create survey folder: Has two child components: SurveyInfoFields in survey_info.jsx for survey information fields and QuestionFields in question_info.jsx for each question fields.
+   -  List survey folder: Has a child component: SurveyCard in surveys.jsx that renders survey.
+   -  User surveys folder:  Has two child components: Table in user_surveys.jsx for survey information and ModalForm in modal_form.jsx that enables the user to update each survey deadline.
 -  **actions folder**: Has jsx files that contain functions used in main components.
    - survey.jsx:
+       - Has create function that call API and make post request with data as the body and access token in the header.
 -  **Components folder**: Has jsx file for the navbar component which has the main pages links and login/signup or logout depending on if the user is authenticated or not.
 -  **Hocs folder:** Contains a layout function that does authentication check.
+-  **reducers folder:** Has function that returns state depending on the type.

 ## Possible improvements